atlantistechnology/acts_as_archivable/README.md

 # ActsAsArchivable

-This gem makes it super easy to move database records to an archive table.
+ActsAsArchivable makes it super easy to move database records to an archive table.

 ## Installation